nathanduft44/crypto_freq_trade/README.md

  [Nansamba Ssensalo](https://www.linkedin.com/in/a-nansamba-ssensalo/)

- ## Packages and Libraries
+ ## Installation and Libraries
  Python
  Pandas
  Sklearn
  Keras
  Solidity
  sqlalchemy
  python-binance
  matplotlib
+ import mplfinance as mpl
+ * To run arbitrage download remote open source protocols seen in the Crypto Arbitrage Folder and solidity compiler
+ * To run the machine learning models import Sklearn and Keras, view models page for details
+ * To pull data from binance api and make requests do pip install python-binance and